 But, beyond what you need to buy and have on hand, you need to get your mindset right about sleep and what you need to do to get your baby to sleep and to set the stage for an ideal no-cry sleep scenario.

-> Mindset is essentially the beliefs you hold about a certain topic.
+Mindset is defined as the beliefs you hold about a certain topic.

-> The terms fixed mindset and growth mindset, however, come from Carol Dweck and her book, Mindset: The New Psychology of Success.
+The terms fixed mindset and growth mindset, however, come from Carol Dweck and her book, Mindset: The New Psychology of Success.
 (Please read this when you’re done dealing with getting your baby to sleep because it will change your whole life in so many ways I promise).

-> In the book, Dweck explains that a fixed mindset will lead you to believe that your personality, intelligence, and creative talents are static or fixed.
-They cannot be changed.
+In the book, Dweck explains that a fixed mindset will lead you to believe that your personality, intelligence, and creative talents are static or fixed.
+That they cannot be changed.
 You are simply born with them and that’s the end of the story.

-> To achieve any success means that you must avoid failure at all cost.
+To achieve any success means that you must avoid failure at all cost.

 Alternatively, a growth mindset lives and breathes where there is an opportunity for a challenge.
 A person with a growth mindset sees failure as an opportunity to learn, grow, and try something new to achieve the desired results.